-At September 30, 2009, the company's cash equivalents are invested in overnight bank deposits with R1-High investment ratings (DBRS) that mature in less than 90 days.
+At March 31, 2010, the company's cash equivalents were invested in overnight and short-term bank deposits and a provincial treasury bill, all with R1-High investment ratings (DBRS) and as they mature within 90 days, are easily liquidated.
 The company has no investments in asset-backed commercial paper.
-As at September 30, 2009, all of the company's investments with maturity dates greater than 90 days had matured (December 31, 2008 balance - \$75,237,000).